yunwi5/code-like-pro/README.md

 Both frontend and backend require Node.js JavaScript runtime environment to run the application locally. <br />
 The application requires `npm` commands to set up and start, therefore, please make sure you have Node.js installed on your machine before starting the application. <br />
 Node.js version 16 is highly recommended even though other versions would also be fine.
-We used Node.js veersion 16.17.0 for local development.
+We mainly used Node.js version `16.17.0` for local development.

 We recommend starting the backend server first and then the frontend, because the frontend has to consumre the APIs from the backend.